STAT545-UBC-students/hw07-zjbthomas/foofactor/README.md

 Functions `dfwrite()` and `dfread()` only work on data frame.
 `dfwrite()` saves data frame as plain text delimited files (CSV files) while retaining factor levels.
-Notive that:
+Notice that:

 -   `dfwrite()` will generate a companion file, so both of these two functions require two generated files to work.